What is LPIE and who does it support?

-How does LPIE work with the Lafayette School District to determine curriculum presented by LPIE funded instructors?
+Does LPIE work with the Lafayette School District to determine curriculum?

 Decisions about curriculum fall strictly under the purview of the school districts.
 LPIE does not make any decisions about curriculum.
-Those are school district decisions.
-In addition, we are not involved in personnel relations, hiring, or management of District employees.
+Additionally, LPIE is not involved in personnel decision hiring, or management of District employees.
 LPIE’s purpose is to fund district priorities, which are determined by the schools.
 Many of these priorities are often in jeopardy of being cut, and donations from LPIE keep them going.

 How are LPIE’s operations overseen?

-LPIE is governed by a Board of Directors, which oversees operation of the foundation in partnership with the Executive Director and a small office staff.
-Our Board is composed of parents, advisors, and the district superintendents, representing all six school sites.
-Members of our Board bring a broad range of expertise, and work tirelessly together to execute strategies that fulfill LPIE’s mission.
+LPIE is governed by a Board of Directors that oversees the foundation’s operations in partnership with the Executive Director and a small office staff.
+Our Board is comprised of parents, advisors, and district administrators representing all six school sites.
+Members of our board bring a broad range of expertise, giving of their time willingly and working together to fulfill LPIE’s mission.

 What is the role of Parent Organizations?

-Parent organizations at each school have a huge role!
-They are responsible for building community and school culture.
-Parent organizations host school-wide events like walkathons, picnics, parent parties and other community building endeavors.
-Parent organizations are responsible for managing funds that LPIE collects for each school, like teacher discretionary funds, classroom libraries, and other school-specific expenses.
+Parent Organizations at each school have a significant role.
+They are responsible for building community and school culture, hosting school-wide events such as walkathons, picnics, parent parties, and arranging other community-building efforts.
+Parent Organizations manage the funds that LPIE distributes to each school, such as those for teacher discretionary funds, classroom libraries, and other school-specific expenses.

 I don’t have students in the schools.
 Can I still support LPIE?

 Yes you can.
 And we thank you in advance.
-We are thrilled to receive your support whether you have children currently in our schools or not.
-Our donors include people whose children attended Lafayette’s schools in the past, grandparents of current students, and even people who have no direct link but believe good schools promote more vibrant communities.
+We are thrilled to receive your support regardless of if you have children currently in our schools.
+Our donors include people whose children have attended Lafayette’s schools in the past, grandparents of current students, and people who believe good schools promote more vibrant communities.

 How can I get involved with LPIE?

 Reach out!
 We’d love to have you.
 Our energetic, dedicated, and talented volunteers are what keep LPIE going.
-Whether at the board level, committee level, or simply filling a volunteer slot at an LPIE sponsored event, there are always opportunities to get involved.
-Please contact the LPIE office at firstname.lastname@example.org for more information.
+Whether serving on the board, helping on a committee, or filling a volunteer slot at an LPIE-sponsored event, there are always opportunities to get involved.
+Please contact the LPIE President at firstname.lastname@example.org for more information.